pramodnanduri/flyons/README.md

 flyons
 ======

-A simple and awesome javascript library for flying motions which can be used as modals and other elements.
+A simple and cool javascript library for flying motions which can be used as modals and other elements.